Case Study

 Google Docs

-The pattern: existing tools excel at either capture (Apple Notes, Google Docs) or organization (Notion, GoodNotes), but none prioritize learning.
+A clear pattern emerged: existing tools excel at either capture or organization, but none prioritize learning.
 Spaced repetition, concept linking, and metacognitive prompts are absent across the board.

-This validated my hypothesis: there's room for a tool that bridges note-taking and understanding.
-I designed NeuraNote to treat notes as the starting point for deeper learning, not static archives.
+This validated my hypothesis: there's room for a tool that bridges note-taking and understanding, treating notes as the starting point for deeper learning.

 Affinity Mapping